crealu/mern-boilerplate/README.md

 ## Use as a terminal command

 The saveAsCmd.sh script creates a custom terminal command that can be run in any directory from the terminal.
-This created command can be used to then create a fullstack application with filled in files and installed dependencies whenever you like.
+This created command can be used to then create a full stack application with filled in files and installed dependencies whenever you like.
 Run the following command in the terminal to create this command:
-### `sh saveAsCmd.sh`
+### `sh createTerminalCommand.sh`

 To use in any directory, run:
-### `boilApp`
+### `generateApp`

-If you receive the error `command not found: boilApp`, you will need to change zshrc to bashrc in the saveAsCmd.sh file.
+If you receive the error `command not found: generateApp`, you will need to change zshrc to bashrc in the createTerminalCommand.sh file.